It’s Deceitful, Fani-Kayode Carpets BBC Documentary On TB Joshua | African Examiner

 According to the former minister, TB Joshua touched many lives and he was a blessing to the church and the Christian faith in Nigeria.

 Fani-Kayode tweeted, “So true!
 You touched many lives, fought a good fight, stood till the end and established a great and enduring legacy.
 No man or institution can destroy it with dirty lies: not even the BBC!
-Continue to rest in peace brother and thanks for being such a blessing to the Church, the Christian faith, humanity and our beloved nation Nigeria.
-We are and shall always be very proud of you.”
+Continue to rest in peace brother and thanks for being such a blessing to the Church, the Christian faith, humanity and ou

 Support African Examiner’s Free Journalism.
 By making a little donation, you are ensuring this site is free for all; you are also helping us to stay afloat and fulfill obligations to our reporters and other service providers: Thank you for your supports.